-- 1. resolves any potential conflict of interest that arises prior to or during the Grant Period; - 2. increases a cost item in Schedule E: Sub-grants and Subcontracts; or - 3. changes one or more cost items within a Schedule that does not change the scope or activities of the Grant.
+- 1. resolves any potential conflict of interest that arises prior to or during the Grant Period; - 2. increases a cost item in Schedule D: Consultant and Service Contracts; or - 3. changes one or more cost items within a Schedule that does not change the scope or activities of the Grant.

-Formal Amendment Via the Perkins Portal
+Formal Amendment via the Perkins Portal